wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 - [Gatekeeper #Project#](https://github.com/open-policy-agent/gatekeeper): Gatekeeper - Policy Controller for Kubernetes -

-## Plugins
+## Network

-- [OpenEBS](https://www.openebs.io/): OpenEBS is an open source storage platform that provides persistent and containerized block storage for DevOps and container environments.
+- [OpenEBS #Project#](https://www.openebs.io/): OpenEBS is an open source storage platform that provides persistent and containerized block storage for DevOps and container environments.

+## Storage

+- [Rook #Project#](https://github.com/rook/rook): Rook is an open source cloud-native storage orchestrator for Kubernetes, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.

+- [Velero #Project#](https://github.com/vmware-tanzu/velero): Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+You can run Velero with a cloud provider or on-premises.

+- [Stash #Project#](https://github.com/stashed/stash): Stash by AppsCode is a Kubernetes operator for restic.
+If you are running production workloads in Kubernetes, you might want to take backup of your disks.

-## Development
+## CI & CD

 - [2018-Kubernetes Client #Project#](https://github.com/kubernetes-client): This organization hosts Kubernetes API client libraries.